 And go from there.
 When the child started fidgeting again, I’d ask what they might be feeling worried about, and they would reiterate ‘nothing’.
 The fidgeting stopped, and tended to stay stopped thereafter.
 When they occasionally lapsed, all I had to do was interestedly look their way, and they stop, often smiling, maybe with a slight grimace, occasionally even grinning at being “caught”.
 The intervention almost invariably worked.

 Being just noticeable, this father was not distracting but was clearly anxious beneath his social patina.
-The presumption at the time was that he would become a participant in the process in some way, so opportunities would be available to better understand him and perhaps be of some help.
+The presumption at the time was that he would become a participant in the process in some way, so opportunities would be available later to better understand him and perhaps be of some help.
 That assumption was incorrect.
 According to the mother in the ensuing assessment summary-and-planning session, his intent was simply to see what this counseling or therapy was about.
 As his son began to make some gains, the mother would check with him to see if he was seeing similar changes.
 Generally the answer was ‘no’.
 She suggested counseling was helping, but he seemed to eschew the thought, at least in her view.
 She didn’t see this as problem in and of itself, but rather another example of a his broader pattern of minimizing.
 I did not see or hear from him again.
-What was he anxious about?
+The question of his anxiety remained unaddressed.

 The process for the youngest boy was initiated by the father on a referral from Children’s Hospital.
 A communication mix-up between the two parents led to a rather tense beginning of the intake, the father coming in late with palpable irritation to which the mother clearly braced.
 The announcement by the father at the beginning of the time with them together that the couple was separating was not surprising.
 The mother indicated the union was irretrievable.
 The boy had been having uncommon difficulties at home and in school during the past few months.
 They wanted counseling help for his emerging issues, and provide him with extra emotional support.